Donald Trump Russia Collusion Proof Made More Likely By 'My Testimony,' 2016 Adviser George Papadopoulos Says

 — This Week (@ThisWeekABC) September 9, 2018

 Papadopoulos also said that his “recollection differs” from what Sessions claims to remember about the March 31, 2016, meeting, according to USA Today.
+In the ABC interview, Papadopoulos said that Sessions was “quite enthusiastic” about the potential Trump-Putin meeting.

 One former Trump campaign aide, Michael Caputo, has dismissed Papadopoulos as a mere “coffee boy” on the campaign, according to CNN.
 But Papadopoulos is now the first Trump campaign aide to be sentenced to time behind bars as a result of Mueller’s investigation into Trump’s connections to Russia.